alterationx10/alterationx10/blog/drafts/extensions.md

 > implicit classes.
 In contrast, in Scala 3 extension methods are now directly built into the language, leading to better
 > error messages and improved type inference.

 Extensions are one of my favorite things to use in Scala.
-Personally, I like the ability to add functionality to " upstream" resources implicitly, but call that functionality explicitly.
-To me, it makes it a lot less likely to break things during a refactor when you don't have to un-ravel a mysterious series of implicit def methods / conversions that you might not realize are being called.
+Personally, I like the ability to add functionality to "upstream" resources implicitly, but call that functionality explicitly.
+To me, it makes it less likely to break things during a refactor when you don't have to un-ravel a mysterious series of implicit def methods / conversions that you might not realize are being called.